 Table of Values

-The table of values allows to semi-concretely represent the functional relationship between two changing quantities (variables), one of which depends on the other.
-The table of values is often created to represent the functional relationship between two numeric values associated with a non-numeric growing pattern: the term number and the value of the corresponding term.
+A table of values is a semi-concrete representation showing the relationship between two changing quantities (variables), one of which depends on the other.
+It is often constructed to represent the relationship between numerical values associated with the terms of a growing or shrinking pattern.

 The table of values can also be used to present values of variables in an equation or in a problem-solving context.